 Proofreaders usually work in-house as part of a team, with other proofreaders, writers, copywriters and editors.
 They work behind the scenes and are needed across all industries.
 A proofreaders job could take them literally anywhere…

 As a self-employed proofreader, you could be helping independent authors to get their work self-published.
 The self-employed or freelance proofreader has become more and more common to see. proofreaders have been known to work remotely, anywhere with a good internet connection.
 Perfect for people who love working in their PJ’s

 What is a Proofreader?

-proofreader will check documents and articles for simple and complex errors.
-Roles of a proofreader can vary, depending on the medium and role.
+A Proofreader will check documents and articles for simple and complex errors.
+The roles of a proofreader can vary, depending on the medium and role.
 Traditionally, proofreaders worked for publishing houses, who would expect them to look through chunky manuscripts, checking the spelling and punctuation.
-Many would proofreading novels.
+Many would proofread novels.

 Fortunately, due to the advancements of the internet, and attention spans becoming shorter, the majority of modern proofreading jobs are at a fraction of the word count.
 Jobs are a lot more varied than they use to be.
 This is great news as it opens more options for individuals, like possibly yourself.